ricardokleinklein/ricardokleinklein.github.io/about.md

 * **Research Intern** at *National Institute of Informatics (NII)* in Tokyo -- From October 2017 to April 2018.
 	- Development from scratch of novel Deep Learning multi-domain architectures: systems capable of performing several different tasks at the same time.
-	- Tasks: Speech Enhancement and Voice Conversion (soon also Text-to-Speech and Lips reading).
+	- Tasks: Speech Enhancement and Voice Conversion.
 	- Domains: Audio signal, Image based on audio features, Text, Video.

-* **Co-founder** at *DARE* -- From January 2017 to September 2018.
+* **Co-founder** at *Nautilus* -- From January 2017 to September 2018.
 	- *Now looking for investors.*
 	- Originated within the *ActúaUPM XIV* start-up competition, hosted by the Technical University of Madrid.
 	- Ranked in the Top 50 bussiness ideas among more than 500 competitors.